 Another fun option is to pretend like they’re at the eye doctor.
 Put up a chart, have students cover an eye, and read the chart!
 The picture below is from Pinterest – when I searched eye doctor chart a whole bunch came up.

-I hope that gives you some ideas for ways you can teach your students the alphabet in Spanish!
+I hope that gives you some ideas for How to Learn The Alphabet in Spanish and ways you can teach your students the alphabet in Spanish!